Eliminator was built for this "Reknown Special 3", but suits most battery valve sets.

 A+ Supply.

-are adjusted to drop filament voltage, the A+ would actually rise and this
+drop filament voltage, the A+ would actually rise, and this would be exposed

-would be exposed to the other valve filaments in the circuit.
-Also, it
+to the other valve filaments in the circuit.
+Similarly, if one or more

 must be realised that the house supply can vary anywhere between 11 and